Iguaçu Bird Sanctuary

 The first thing I saw when we entered the sanctuary was vibrance and splashes of color.
 The flowers and birds truly boasted their beauty against the deep jungle greenery, spreading a bright light.
 I was truly amazed by the nature South America had to bring.

 I was very impressed by the large beaked toucans, they definitely expressed the beauty of the jungle.
-Bearing dark black feathers, they might seem dull at a first glance, but their giant beaks prove that wrong, displaying colors of orange, yellow and even green!
-Who knows what other colours are hiding!
-Birds seem to spend most of their time cleaning and tending to their feathers, but I wonder how a toucan might do so if its beak is almost the same size of its body?
+Bearing dark black feathers, they might seem dull at a first glance, but their giant beaks prove that wrong, displaying colors of orange, yellow, and even green!
+Who knows what other colors are hiding!
+Birds seem to spend most of their time cleaning and tending to their feathers, but I wonder how a toucan might do so if its beak is almost the same size as its body?

-I must say my favourite part of the sanctuary was by far the Butterfly House.
+I must say my favorite part of the sanctuary was by far the Butterfly House.
 Butterflies and even hummingbirds were everywhere!
 Sipping on sugar water and other sweet treats, they were of such exotic color.
 The butterflies danced gracefully, occasionally landing on a sweaty human.
-The hummingbirds were lightning fast, on the other hand, allowing you only to catch a quick glance of them!
+The hummingbirds were lightning fast, on the other hand, allowing you only to catch a quick glance at them!

 Our visit to the bird sanctuary provided a wonderful insight into the incredible flora and fauna South America offers.
 I hope I will be fortunate enough to get the chance to see them all in the wild!